top of page

 Description - (Historical, 45 Turns) Following the failed attack of the 18th on Blackburn's Ford, General McDowell formed the following plan.
 1) Richardson's brigade will make a false attack on Blackburn's Ford.
 2) Tyler's division is to move from Centerville towards the stone bridge on the Warrenton turnpike.
 A feign for the main attack.
 3) The divisions of Hunter and Heintzelman will leave camp and diverge from the Warrenton turnpike at the by-road beyond Cub Run and take the road for Sudley Springs.
 These two divisions will launch the main attack on the Confederate right flank.
 4) Miles' division will stay in reserve on the Centerville ridge.

 Analysis - This will always be a fun scenario to play because of both its historical significance and its unique setup and battlefield.
 It is a real thinking man's scenario and one that can play out in numerous ways based on the early moves both players make.
-Your army at First Bull Run dominates.
-Don't fear the Yankees at all here and push the bluebellies right out of Virginia.

 002 Map.jpg